Since CPA testing windows have changed, I thought it would be nice to have a post to explain how they work.

 The concept of CPA testing windows seems fine from the onset.
 However, candidates could only take an exam section once per window.
 If they failed, they had to wait until the next window to retake that section.

-However, there are some exceptions.
+And remember, you can only take your CPA Exam on the days that a testing center is open.
 After all, you must take your exam at a Prometric testing center.
 Most Prometric sites are open Monday to Friday, and some sites are open on the weekend, too.

 I’ve noticed many candidates choose to schedule their exams at the end of the period when their NTS (Notice to Schedule) is valid.
 This plan has two disadvantages: